dzxs/jrat-web/README.md

 # jRAT Web Panel

-Currently no version of jRAT is compatible with this
+jRAT 5.1b (BETA 1) is working with this.

-Keep an eye on releases, you'll see there what version a release is working with
+Will be updated once stable release is out.